Boiler Condensate Pipe Leaking? Why It Happens and How to Stop It

 DIY Fixes: What You Can Safely Do

 As a homeowner, there are a few things you can do to resolve a condensate leak.
-However, safety is the most important factor.
-You should never attempt to open the boiler casing itself.
-This must only be done by a heating engineer.
+However, safety comes first.
+You should never attempt to open the boiler casing.
+This must only be done by a GasSafe registered heating engineer.

 Checking and Tightening External Joint Leaks